HongtaiDu/Du-Yin-project/README.md

     3. If you are using VScode, make sure that your version of python interpreter in VScode is the same as the version of pip
         1. To check this, use command line "pip --version"

+* Limitation:
+    1. Lack of authentication
+    2. Not using the bubble_sort function provided by python
+    3. Must check data fetched from the website to make sure security
+    4. Might have database locally to improve performance

 # Data Source
     * https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j